Streaming a document with a very large text node

 With the requirement being to extract a base64 chunk held in a monster text node, I think a SAX filter is probably the way to go.
 You've still got a challenge doing anything with the Base64 - most base64 decoders are probably going to have the same 32-bit limit on the input size (and perhaps on the output size as well).
 A streaming Base64 decoder sounds feasible - perhaps https://commons.apache.org/proper/commons-codec/apidocs/org/apache/commons/codec/binary/Base64InputStream.html does the job.
 But it works in pull mode (it reads an InputStream), whereas SAX works in push mode, so your problems aren't over.
 Writing a push mode streaming base64 decoder is probably only a few days work...

-RE: Streaming a document with a very large text node - Added by Michael Schäfer about 4 years ago
+RE: Streaming a document with a very large text node - Added by Michael Schäfer almost 5 years ago

 Thank you very much for your valuable suggestions.
 I already feared that my thinking was overly simplistic.
 I'll try the SAX filter, combined with the decoder.
 Currently, decoding is done using shell commands after extracting the payload (on a Linux Server).
 If we use a SAX filter to divert the payload, it suggests itself to add decoding, provided it's only a moderate extra effort.